Best World Cup Betting Sites 2026

 - Place a bet that meets the offer's minimum odds requirement.
 Most World Cup free bet offers require your qualifying bet to be placed at odds of Evens (2.0) or greater.
 Some require you to bet on specific markets, so check the full T&Cs before placing.

 - Once your qualifying bet has settled, your free bets will typically be credited to your account within a few hours - though some bookmakers allow up to 10 hours.
 Head to the World Cup betting markets and use your free bets on group stage matches, outright winner markets, or any other eligible selection.
 Note that free bets are usually non-withdrawable and winnings from free bets don't include the stake.
+If you want guidance on which markets to back, our football tips team posts daily previews.

-Types of World Cup Betting Offers
+World Cup Betting Promotions Explained

 There are plenty of ways to get more value from your World Cup betting, and UK bookmakers will be pulling out all the stops across the tournament.
-Here's a look at the main types of offers you'll find.

 Sign-Up Free Bets